Remi-Gau/NARPS_CPPL/README.md

 Below are the commands examples we used to run this analysis

 ### Start the docker image
-Run the following to start the octave-SPM docker image
+Run the following to start the octave-SPM docker image.
+The equivalent docker image will be uploaded to docker hub later for better reproducibility as docker images are not tagged on the SPM docker hub repository.

 ```
 docker run -it --rm \